KieranLienau98/pdsnd_github/README.md

 ### Date created
-June 17, 2019
+Monday, June 17th, 2019

 ### Project Title
 Udacity Python Project

 ### Description
-The project is about using Python to analyse data from a bikeshare-service
+The project is about using Python to analyse data from a bikeshare service.

 ### Files used
 bikeshare_Kieran_Lienau.py